Private Professional Patient Advocates Week

 decade, private patient advocacy is, indeed,

-system has changed to the point where they don't
+changed to the point where it is no longer

-reaching out to patient advocates to get the
+reaching out to private, independent patient advocates to get the

 help they need.